 Table 1 Sub-catchment characteristics, climate (recorded at Newport climate station) / hydrology and stream water chemistry data for the Black, Glenamong and Srahrevagh sub-catchment

 Table 2 Results of Generalised Additive Mixed Models (GAMM) applied to colour in the Black river (top) the Srahrevagh river (middle) and the Glenamong river (bottom) between 2011 and 2016.
+The (s) refers to the scaled smoother for each explanatory variable.
 Stemp100 refers to soil temperature at 100 cm depth, smd refers to soil moisture deficit, dis_glen_log refers to the log of the discharge of the Glenamong river, and nao_we refers to weekly mean values of the NAO index, edf = estimated degrees of freedom.